hongyuanjia/eplusr/README.md

 ```

 eplusr uses `Idf` class to present the whole IDF file and use
-`IdfObject` to present a single object in IDF.
+`IdfObject` class to present a single object in an IDF.
 Both `Idf` and
-`IdfObject` contain member functions for helping modify the data in IDF
+`IdfObject` class contain member functions for helping modify the data
-so it complies with the underlying IDD (EnergyPlus Input Data
+in the IDF so it complies with the underlying IDD (EnergyPlus Input Data
 Dictionary).
 Similarly, IDD file is wrapped in two classes, i.e. `Idd`
 and `IddObject`.